-2. Agriculture
+3. Agriculture

-Over 40% of the area of this catchment is farmed land but the estimates of livestock density and fertiliser usage are lower than the national averages.
-The EPA's diffuse model risk assessment, which is based on percentages of diffuse land cover including agriculture, does not highlight any risk areas from diffuse sources (Map 13).
-However, the prevalence of wet soils in the catchment (Map 5) could result in runoff from agricultural land and the steep slopes (Map 4) could increase the risk of runoff.
-Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be impacting on shellfish water quality in this shellfish area.
+Approximately 75% of the area of this catchment is farmed land and the estimate of livestock density is equal to the national averages whereas the estimates of fertiliser usage are higher than the national averages.
+The EPA's diffuse model risk assessment, which is based on percentages of diffuse land cover including agriculture, identifies several diffuse risk areas in the catchment (Map 13).
+However, the soils in the catchment are predominantly dry (Map 5) and the low lying nature of the catchment (Map 4) means that the risk of runoff from agricultural land is low.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and, therefore, agriculture could possibly be affecting shellfish water quality in this shellfish area.